How To Challenge a Denial of NYC Medicaid

 Preparing for the Hearing

 Preparation is the single biggest predictor of success.
-Start by getting the case file.
-Under the Medicaid regulations, the agency must provide you with the documents it used to make the decision and any other relevant material in your file.
-Review the file carefully to understand exactly what the agency relied on and what it might have missed.
+Start by requesting the agency’s case file.
+Under 18 NYCRR § 358-3.7, the agency must provide the documents it relied on to make the decision and other relevant material in your file.
+Review it to understand exactly what the agency considered and what it overlooked.

-• Proof of residency – lease, utility bills, voter registration.
+• Residency: lease, utility bills, voter registration, and government correspondence.

 What Happens at the Hearing

-The hearing officer is an administrative law judge who hears Medicaid and other public-benefits cases.
-The agency is represented by a fair-hearing representative – not always a lawyer, but someone trained to defend the agency's position.
-You or your attorney presents your case first or second depending on what is being challenged.
-Each side can introduce documents, call witnesses, and cross-examine the other side's witnesses.
+The hearing officer is an Administrative Law Judge who hears Medicaid and other public-benefits cases.
+The agency is represented by a fair-hearing representative — not always an attorney, but someone trained to defend the agency’s position.
+Each side may introduce documents, call witnesses, and cross-examine the other side’s witnesses.
+The hearing is recorded, and that record — not the hearing itself — is what a court reviews later.

 The Article 78 Proceeding

-An Article 78 proceeding is a special form of court action in New York Supreme Court used to review administrative decisions.
-The court will not reweigh the evidence – its job is to determine whether the agency's decision was supported by substantial evidence in the record and whether the agency followed the law.
-That is why building a clean record at the fair hearing matters so much.
-If you do not put your evidence in front of the hearing officer, the Supreme Court generally will not consider it.
+If you lose the fair hearing, the next step is an Article 78 proceeding in New York State Supreme Court.
+The court does not retry the facts.
+Its job is to decide whether the agency’s determination was supported by substantial evidence in the record and whether the agency followed the law.
+That is why building a complete record at the fair hearing is so important — if your evidence is not already in the administrative record, the Supreme Court generally will not consider it.

-Article 78 petitions must be filed within four months of the final administrative decision.
-The case is decided on submitted papers in most situations.
-If you win at Article 78, the case is typically remanded back to the agency for corrective action consistent with the court's decision.
+An Article 78 petition must be filed within four months of the final administrative decision (CPLR 217).
+Most cases are decided on submitted papers.
+If you prevail, the court typically remands the matter to the agency for corrective action consistent with its ruling.
 If you lose, your remaining option is an appeal to the Appellate Division.

 Why Representation Matters

-An attorney can identify the legal theory that best fits the case, gather the supporting evidence, file the proper requests, and present the case at the hearing in a way that creates the record needed for a successful appeal if necessary.
-The cost of representation is often a small fraction of the benefits at stake – a denied institutional Medicaid application can mean tens of thousands of dollars per month in private-pay nursing home costs.
+An attorney can identify the legal theory that best fits your case, request the agency file, gather the supporting evidence, file the proper requests on time, and present the case in a way that creates the record needed for a successful appeal if necessary.
+The cost of representation is often a small fraction of what is at stake — a denied institutional Medicaid application can mean tens of thousands of dollars per month in private-pay nursing home costs.

 Talk to a Medicaid Fair Hearing Attorney

 If you have received a notice denying or terminating your Medicaid in New York City, time is short.
-Call us promptly so we can review the notice, identify the deadlines, and develop a strategy.
-We have handled fair hearings, Article 78 proceedings, and appellate review of Medicaid decisions throughout New York.
+Contact us promptly so we can review the notice, calendar the deadlines, request the case file, and develop a strategy.
+We handle fair hearings, Article 78 proceedings, and appellate review of Medicaid decisions throughout New York.
 You can reach the Law Offices of Albert Goodwin at 212-233-1233 or by email at [email protected].

 Attorney Albert Goodwin